How to write email subject lines that get opened

 4. Don’t mislead the reader

 Following on from the previous tip, you don’t want to mislead your readers, as that can be damaging to your relationship.

-One misleading tactic that I’m genuinely surprised to still be seeing from brands is the classic ‘RE:’ approach, in order to make you think it’s a reply to an email that you’ve already sent or received before.
+One misleading tactic that I’m genuinely surprised to be still seeing from brands is the classic ‘RE:’ approach, to make you think it’s a reply to an email that you’ve already sent or received before.

 It may get you opens, but it also gets deletes, spam reports, and low click-through rates.